๐Ÿ”’

 Section-by-section checklist

-Introduction: states my role, the problem, and the financial/operational impact clearly
+Introduction: states my role, the problem, and financial impact clearly

-PESTLE: 3 points per letter (18 points total), all using What / So What / Now What
+PESTLE: 3 points per letter (18 total), all using What / So What / Now What

 Every point hyperlinked to a source in the research table